External debt of Haiti: Independence debt

 Haiti was the richest and most productive European colony in the world going into the 1800s.
-Haiti’s legacy of debt began shortly after a widespread slave revolt against the French, with Haitians gaining their independence from France in 1804.
+Haiti's legacy of debt began shortly after a widespread slave revolt against the French, with Haitians gaining their independence from France in 1804.
 President of the United States Thomas Jefferson – fearing that slaves gaining their independence would spread to the United States – stopped sending aid that began under his predecessor John Adams and pursued international isolation of Haiti during his tenure.
 France had also pursued a policy that prevented Haiti from participating in trade in the Atlantic.
 This isolation on the international stage made Haiti desperate for economic relief.

 France, with warships at the ready, sailed to Haiti in 1825 and demanded Haiti to compensate France for its loss of slaves and its slave colony.
 In exchange for French recognition of Haiti as a sovereign republic, France demanded payment of 150 million francs.
-In addition to the payment, France required that Haiti provide a fifty percent discount on its exported goods to them, making repayment more difficult.
+In addition to the payment, France required that Haiti provide a fifty percent discount on import duties paid by French merchant ships, making payment to France more difficult.
 In 1838, France agreed to reduce the debt to 90 million francs to be paid over a period of 30 years to compensate former plantation owners who had lost their property; the 2004 equivalent of US$21 billion.
-Historians have traced loan documents from the time of the 1825 Ordinance, through the various refinancing efforts, to the final remittance to National City Bank (now Citibank) in 1947.
+During the U.S. occupation of Haiti in 1915 to 1934, National City Bank (now Citibank) took control of the country's national bank and moved its holdings to New York.
+By acquiring Banque Nationale de la République d’Haïti (BNRH), Citibank became the recipient of Haiti's debt payments, rather than France.
+Historians have traced loan documents from the time of the 1825 Ordinance, through the various refinancing efforts, to the final remittance to Citibank in 1947.

 Duvalier debt

 From 1957 to 1986 Haiti was ruled by the corrupt and oppressive Duvalier family.
 Loans incurred during this period alone were estimated to account for approximately 40% of Haiti's debt in 2000, before debt relief was granted.
-These funds were used to strengthen the Duvaliers' control over Haiti and for various fraudulent schemes.
+These funds were used to strengthen Duvalier control over Haiti and for various fraudulent schemes.
 Large amounts were simply stolen by the Duvaliers.
 Jean-Claude Duvalier, who ran the country from 1971 to 1986 was exiled to France after being overthrown and has been charged with theft and misappropriation of funds during his rule.